zerotwooneone/percolator/source/README.md

 ### 1. Establishing a Secure 1-on-1 Session

 Before you can communicate, two parties (e.g., Alice and Bob) must establish a `DoubleRatchetSession`.
+This requires a `sharedSecret` that must be derived from a secure key exchange protocol like X3DH (the implementation of which is outside the scope of this library).

 ```csharp
 // Setup: Alice and Bob both have long-term identity keys.